BitrustProject/TokenContract/BiTrust-Token-whitepaper.md

 ## **Use case**

-QTT is valuable, token holders can benefit from its use cases.
+BTT is valuable, token holders can benefit from its use cases.

 ### **1, NBA Playoff bet**